workivate/backend-assessment/README.md

 This assessment is designed to be simple and its primary aim is to assess how you approach and solve software development problems holistically.
 It contains only [three tasks](#tasks) which involve transforming user and company data.

 Please be aware this isn't a test, you will not be accepted or rejected based on your answers in this assessment alone.
-All candidates asked to complete the assessment will be invited to a technical interview where the assessment will be discussed along with your general technical knowledge and experience.
+All candidates asked to complete the assessment will be invited to a technical interview where the assessment will be discussed along with their general technical knowledge and experience.

 ## How to Complete the Test